 - $191,442 current market value less $111,500 mortgage balance = $79,942

 Now, if you used a HELOC to access part of your accrued equity to add rentable square footage by converting your attic or garage to a studio apartment, you could significantly increase the market value of your rental property.

 Assuming the extra rental income for your additional space added $5,000 to your annual NOI, your property market value would be:

 - $10,000 NOI (before using HELOC to add space) / 6% cap rate = $166,666 market value

 - $15,000 NOI (after using HELOC to add space) / 6% cap rate = $250,000 market value

 In addition to increasing your monthly cash flow by using a HELOC to add a new rental unit, you’ve also increased the market value of your property by more than $83,000.

-To be fair, there are many single-family rental properties where adding rentable square footage simply isn’t an option.
-HOA restrictions, zoning laws, or the floorplan of the house may make trying to convert an attic or garage unrealistic or not cost effective.
+To be fair, adding rentable square footage simply isn’t an option for many SFR properties.
+Homeowner association (HOA) restrictions, zoning laws, or the floorplan of the house may make converting an attic or garage unrealistic or not cost-effective.

 In general, getting a HELOC for your rental property will cost more in upfront fees and monthly interest payments.
 That’s because banks see a higher default risk with investment property, or non-owner occupied property, than with an owner-occupied residence.